OneDeadKey/arsenik/kanata/README.md

 Windows users might prefer to download the `kanata_winIOv2.exe` version as it fixes some weird bugs like <kbd>C</kbd> and <kbd>V</kbd> inversion.

-*Note: this tip is tested for the version 1.6.1 of Kanata, in later version the `winIOv2` version might be the default one.*
+*Note: This tip has been tested for version 1.6.1 of Kanata.
+In later versions the `winIOv2` version might be the default.*

 Put the `kanata_winIOv2.exe` in the Kanata Arsenik folder, run it and you’re good to go!